bruneaug/DShield-SIEM/Troubleshooting/Troubleshooting_SIEM_and_Sensor.md

 Go to Management -> Kibana -> Data Views -> select cowrie*<br>
 Select **Edit** in the upper Right corner<br>
 Select **Save** to refresh the index<br>
+Note: Sometimes you might get an error and you have to click **Save** twice to save the changes.

 ## Docker Troubleshooting Commands
 This is a list of command that can be useful to troubleshoot issues with the docker.<br>